The latest ISI Inspection highly commends Lancing’s strength as a school in which independent thought is encouraged, fostered and celebrated.

 The range of co-curricular activities in the Senior School provides pupils with the opportunities to grow and refine their independent thinking skills.
 This could be through the 20 different societies on offer including: school debating, writing for the school online journal, participating in competitions, hearing from visiting speakers and joining in the Combined Cadet Force or Duke of Edinburgh's Award programme.

-Beyond the formal curriculum, the Lancing day affords multiple opportunities for pupils to expand ones horizons alone or in partnership with others.
+Beyond the formal curriculum, the Lancing day affords multiple opportunities for pupils to expand their horizons alone or in partnership with others.

 Lancing’s many trips also offer a valuable opportunity to learn in a real-life setting and this can take place through visiting new places, listening to different perspectives or testing experiments in a new location.